mmyassin12/hospital-data/README.md

  <img width="940" height="442" alt="image" src="https://github.com/user-attachments/assets/1a81a73a-77ff-4179-816e-6b968bd4488a" />

 ###### 7. Version Control Integration
-Implemented Git for version management.
+Git Bash were used for version management.

 #### Schema Design
 The data in the Gold layer in the Severless SQL Pool is structured using a star schema: